LuisAyuso/functionalCpp/README.md

 ## Background

-Not so long time ago, I had the chance of program some python I found myself writting long chains of _map_ / _filter_  / _reduce_  calls.
+Not so long time ago, I had the chance of program some python I found myself writing long chains of _map_ / _filter_  / _reduce_  calls.
-Althoug a custom algorithm can perform much better, I find functional chains intuitive and easy to program.
+Although a custom algorithm can perform much better, I find functional chains intuitive and easy to program.
 Therefore this header-only library is an attempt to implement chainable user defined operations for C++.

 ## What is implemented